Prison: a prisoner's family, social and civic rights

 The inmate may vote by proxy:

-• or where permission has been denied.
+- Or where permission has been denied

 To do so, it must to appoint a voter (registered in the same commune) who will go to the polling station to vote for him the day of the election or referendum.

-• the issue of an extract from the register of the nut justifying his inability to go to a polling station
+- Issuance of an extract from the register of the nut justifying his inability to go to a polling station

 How do I register to vote?